-When it appears, review the list in the left-hand pane and select the appropriate server.
+In the dialog, review the list in the left-hand pane and select the appropriate server.
 If your planned server is not in the list, click Add and follow the prompts to add a new server.
 Complete the other fields and click Save to save your settings.

-By default, a locallyinstalled instance of Xpress Insight is active at the URL http://localhost:8860.
+By default for Xpress Insight 4, if a locally-installed instance of Xpress Insight is active at the URL http://localhost:8860.
+You will need to enter your credentials in the form fields.
 Trial version user credentials are admin/admin123 - contact your system administrator for details of other login options.